Great beaches of lakes country

 More beaches: Between Port Washington and Sheboygan, Harrington Beach State Park has a mile of beach and a brand-new campground.

-Kenosha has a beautiful sand beach dotted with vintage play equipment.
+Kenosha has a beautiful sand beach.
 Simmons Island Beach is bordered by a long concrete pier, and at the end sits the red 1901 Pierhead Light.

 © Beth Gauper